-Each furnace should have its own manual gas shutoff valve.
+Each appliance should have its own manual gas shutoff valve.
 A manual main gas shutoff valve should be located in the vicinity of the furnace.
 Where none exists, or where its size or location is not adequate, contact your local authorized installer for installation or relocation.

-Compounds used on threaded joints of gas piping must be resistant to the action of LP Gas.
+Compounds used on threaded joints of gas piping must be resistant to the action of propane (LP) gas.
 The gas lines must be checked for leaks by the installer.
 This should be done with a soap solution watching for bubbles on all exposed connections, and if unexposed, a pressure test should be made.
-Correct all gas leaks before operating the furnace.
+Repair all leaks prior to operating the furnace.

 Never use an exposed flame to check for leaks.
-The furnace must be disconnected from piping at inlet of control valve and pipe capped or plugged for a pressure test.
-Never pressure test with furnace connected; the control valve will sustain damage!
+Appliance must be disconnected from piping at inlet of control valve and pipe capped or plugged for a pressure test.
+Never pressure test with appliance connected; the control valve will sustain damage!

-A gas shutoff valve and ground joint union should be installed in the gas line upstream of the gas control valve to aid in servicing.
+A gas shutoff valve and ground joint union should be installed in the gas line upstream of the gas control to aid in servicing.
 It is required by the National Fuel Gas Code that a drip line be installed near the gas inlet.
 This should consist of a vertical length of pipe tee connected into the gas line that is capped on the bottom in which condensation and foreign particles may collect.

-Use of the following gas connectors is recommended:
+The use of the following gas connectors is recommended:

-- ANSI Z21.24 Appliance Connectors of Corrugated Metal Tubing and Fittings.
-CGA 6.10. - ANSI Z21.45 Assembled Flexible Appliance Connectors of Other Than All-Metal Construction.
+- ANSI Z21.24 Appliance Connectors of Corrugated Metal Tubing and Fittings, CGA 6.10 - ANSI Z21.45 Assembled Flexible Appliance Connectors of Other than All-Metal Construction.

-The above connectors may be used if accepted by the authorities having jurisdiction.
+The above connectors may be used if accepted by the local codes or authority having jurisdiction.